wizelineacademy/react-apprenticeship-capstone-2/README.md

 ### Bonus

 The bonus is a plus that helps us know you better and increments your final score.
+Consider the following:

 - **Automated Test for Second AC:** `10` points.
 - **Automated Test for Third AC**: `10` points.